lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 ~~~~~
 {: #Fig--complex-path title="complex path example"}

-In {{Fig--complex-path}}, SCHC can use a single bit residue to code one of the two paths.
+In {{Fig--complex-path}}, SCHC can use a single bit in the Compression Residue to code one of the two paths.
-If regrouping were not allowed, a 2 bits residue would be needed.
+If regrouping were not allowed, a 2 bits in the Compression Residue would be needed.
 SCHC sends the third path element as a variable size in the Compression Residue.

 ### Variable-length Uri-Path and Uri-Query